utkarsh-214/HelloWorld-CI-CD-pipeline/README.md

 ## Setup For project
 ### Step 1
-install all the required libraries for python using
+install all the required libraries for python using.
 ```pip install -r requirements.txt```

 ### Step 2